DRC Part 2: Into the heart of the jungle

 The following morning was a nightmare and I got so tired of this corrupted country that I actually considered taking a bush plane to get out of there and fly back to Kinshasa.
 But as always, I was stubborn and didn’t give up and continued my ignorance towards their money-seeking hints.
 It started with another inspector who in ridiculous detail went through and filled in the form with me, explaining each field two times, even if it was obvious what for example “name of your father” meant.
 Then a “security agent” appeared and slowly started to copy the form that I had just completed.
 Then, a third man from another DGM office enters and the three starts working with other things and leave me sitting on a chair staring into the wall.
 I don’t know how much time that passed before they made a new move.
 Suddenly, the chief who I met yesterday that took my passport entered the office.
 Completely outrageous, he started yelling at a colleague who had not tucked his shirt into his pants.
 I saw the man squint with his eyes and getting covered by saliva, before running towards the door.
 Then I got questions about going nearby a national park and that I need a permit to be in the area.
 I was told that I had to return and pass by the provincial capital, otherwise I was not allowed to come here.
 I also got questions about the issuing of my visa etc. etc. I refused to accept any of these silly remarks and again, a long time passed without anyone proceeding with me.
 They even said that I have to pay a phone call via satellite to their provincial head office to verify a few things with their superiors.
 And so the game continued.
 A new man walks in claiming to be responsible for the tourism ministry.
 I almost laughed.
 It was many years ago this place saw a tourist.
 He handed me a document with different tourist related taxes and claimed that visiting the area and taking photos involved a fee.
 I read through the document and had to explain to him that the tourism related taxes were for Congolese people who wanted to work with tourism – not for me.
 He was clearly disappointed and pearls of sweat started to form on his forehead.
 The funny thing in this corruption carousel is that people try to look serious but are in fact very nervous.
 They sweat, shiver and their voices start to crack a bit.
 Sometimes it happens to me too, since the situation is tense and the game very sensitive to verbal mistakes.
 Anyway, all of a sudden another man passed by and the atmosphere changed instantly for a reason I never understood.
 They start denying all accusations and that they had been asking me for money.
 At last, after five hours (!), I felt things coming to an end and the office chief sloppily shook my hand while looking the other way.
 The inspector took my hand too, squeezed it hard while staring into my eyes and said “le monde est petit” meaning “the world is small”.
 Was he threatening me?
 What a mess.
 I felt like renaming DRC to Democratic Republic of Corruption.

-When I finally left Dekese, I was rewarded with great cycling and lovely scenery that I tried to focus on instead of thinking about what had happened earlier that day.
+When I finally left Dekese, I was rewarded by great cycling and lovely scenery that I tried to focus on instead of thinking about what had happened earlier that day.

 Because of the disastrous infrastructure and difficulty to transport goods, almost nothing can be bought here, which also means that very few things are sold, simply because there is little money around.
 What people buy once they have money is mainly three things: soap, salt and clothes.
 Instead, they live completely off the nature, and even so (to my big surprise), not at all efficiently.
 For example, they could easily have planted a lot more fruit trees or variation in crops, but they don’t.
 The same goes with the universal staple crop cassava, there’s often just enough to feed the family, nothing more.
 I think it’s hard to see if people suffer from malnutrition, but in some of these villages I saw a lot of sick kids with swollen abdomens, swollen faces and missing hair – all symptoms of protein malnutrition and kwashiorkor.